Leukocyte Trafficking Group

 Professor Michael Hickey

-After completing his PhD at the University of Melbourne in 1996, Michael Hickey underwent postdoctoral training in the Immunology Research Group at the University of Calgary in Canada (1996-1999) and the Baker Heart Research Institute (2000-2001), before joining the Centre for Inflammatory Diseases at Monash University in August 2001.
+After completing his PhD at the University of Melbourne in 1996, Director, Centre for Inflammatory Diseases, Professor Michael Hickey underwent postdoctoral training in the Immunology Research Group at the University of Calgary in Canada (1996-1999) and the Baker Heart Research Institute (2000-2001), before joining the Centre for Inflammatory Diseases at Monash University in August 2001.